-(Please note that it’s important for your cat to be harness and leash trained before backpack training.
-Check out our tips for harness and leash training, as well as our cat harness guide.)
+(Please note that it’s important for your cat to be harness and leash trained before you take them out in a backpack.
+Check out my tips for harness and leash training, as well as my cat harness guide.)

-Before we get to the training tips, we need to start with the reasoning behind investing in a cat backpack carrier, as well as what to look for in one…
+Before we get to the training tips, let’s start with the reasoning behind investing in a cat backpack carrier, as well as what to look for in one…

 4 Reasons to Get a Cat Backpack Carrier